-In September 2018 The Farmers & Merchants State Bank, the wholly-owned subsidiary of Farmers & Merchants Bancorp, Inc. entered into an employment agreement (the "Employment Agreement") with Lars B. Eller, under which Mr. Eller became the President and Chief Executive Officer of the Bank.
-Mr. Eller's Employment Agreement was for a three-year term ending on August 31, 2021.
-Pursuant to the terms of the Employment Agreement, Mr. Eller would receive a base pay of \$350,000, subject to upward adjustment, and would be entitled to participate in the Bank's employee benefit plans and programs generally available to similarly situated employees.
-The Employment Agreement also provided for Mr. Eller's participation in the Bank's Annual Cash Incentive Plan and 401(k) Plan for the 2018 calendar year and, beginning in 2019, he would receive grants of restricted stock with a target range of 4,000 restricted shares in 2019.
-In addition, the Employment Agreement provided for an award to Mr. Eller of 1,200 restricted common shares of the Company which vested on the first anniversary of his employment with the Company.
-The Agreement provided that Mr. Eller would be reimbursed for appropriate business expenses, and also would be reimbursed for his reasonable relocation costs in connection with his move to the Archbold, Ohio area.
-The Employment Agreement also provided for four weeks of vacation, a monthly automobile allowance, and an obligation on the part of the Company to maintain a term life insurance policy for the benefit of Mr. Eller in the amount of \$600,000.
-Under the terms of the Employment Agreement, Mr. Eller is subject to covenants not to compete and not to solicit during the term of the Employment Agreement and for one year after termination of his employment with the Bank.
-During the term of the Employment Agreement, the restrictions apply without geographic limit.
-After termination of Mr. Eller's employment with the Bank, the covenants not to compete and not to solicit would apply to counties where the Bank has offices and contiguous counties.
-The Employment Agreement also contains provisions governing payouts to Mr. Eller in connection with certain terminations from employment, which are discussed under the section of this Proxy Statement captioned "Post-Employment Compensation/Changes in Control Agreements."
+In September 2018 The Farmers & Merchants State Bank, the wholly-owned subsidiary of Farmers & Merchants Bancorp, Inc. entered into an employment agreement (the "2018 Employment Agreement") with Lars B. Eller, under which Mr. Eller became the President and Chief Executive Officer of the Bank.
+Mr. Eller's 2018 Employment Agreement was for a three-year term ending on August 31, 2021.
+Pursuant to the terms of the 2018 Employment Agreement, Mr. Eller received a base pay of \$350,000, subject to upward adjustment, and was entitled to participate in the Bank's employee benefit plans and programs generally available to similarly situated employees.
+The 2018 Employment Agreement also provided for Mr. Eller's participation in the Bank's Annual Cash Incentive Plan and 401(k) Plan for the 2018 calendar year and, beginning in 2019, he would receive grants of restricted stock with a target range of 4,000 restricted shares in 2019.
+In addition, the 2018 Employment Agreement provided for an award to Mr. Eller of 1,200 restricted common shares of the Company which vested on the first anniversary of his employment with the Company.
+The 2018 Employment Agreement provided that Mr. Eller would be reimbursed for appropriate business expenses, and also would be reimbursed for his reasonable relocation costs in connection with his move to the Archbold, Ohio area.
+The 2018 Employment Agreement also provided for four weeks of vacation, a monthly automobile allowance, and an obligation on the part of the Company to maintain a term life insurance policy for the benefit of Mr. Eller in the amount of \$600,000.
+Under the terms of the 2018 Employment Agreement, Mr. Eller was subject to covenants not to compete and not to solicit during the term of the Employment Agreement and for one year after termination of his employment with the Bank.
+During the term of the 2018 Employment Agreement, restrictions applied without geographic limit.
+After termination of Mr. Eller's employment with the Bank, the covenants not to compete and not to solicit would apply to counties where the Bank had offices and contiguous counties.
+The 2018 Employment Agreement also contained provisions governing payouts to Mr. Eller in connection with certain terminations from employment, which are discussed under the section of this Proxy Statement captioned "Post-Employment Compensation/Changes in Control Agreements."